AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/instructions.md

 #### Instructions

-All tests were administered via the web browser and [instructions]() were presented as the first page of the test.
+All tests were administered via the web browser and [instructions](instruction-pages) were presented in several pages before the test began.

+#### Questions and sample answers

 Participants were asked to report the standard output of 84 tiny (3-22 line) programs chosen in pairs randomly from 126 total [questions](questions.csv).

-#### Questions and sample answers

 ---